My recipes → Your inbox. Sign up today!

 Using Avocado To Make Brownies: What do avocados do in baking?

 You’d never guess the star ingredient in this recipe just so happens to be avocados?!
-Bright, green and potassium-rich avocados.
+Bright, green, and potassium-rich avocados.

 If the idea of using avocado in a baked treat such as a brownie seems kind of, well, ludicrous to you, I totally get it.
-It may seem as odd as the idea of using black beans to make brownies – but it’s just as good (I even think better) than the regular brownies you might find in a box at the store or that your neighbor brings to a pot-luck.
+It may seem as odd as the idea of using black beans to make brownies – but it’s just as good (I even think better) as the regular brownies you might find in a box at the store or your neighbor brings to a pot-luck.

 Interesting Facts: Avocados contain more potassium than bananas and even boast a little protein, which is excellent for vegetarians!
 They’re also very high in fiber and low in sugar!

 The best part about using avocados to make brownies is that you can’t taste them.
-So, whether you’re baking for yourself or a crowd, no one will be the wiser, and you’ve saved yourself and everyone who eats them unhealthy fats from butter or oil!

 Equipment You’ll Need To Make These Fudgy Avocado Banana Brownies

-- 8×8″ baking dish
+• 8×8″ baking dish

-- Food processor or blender
+• Food processor or blender

-- Large bowl
+• Large bowl

-- Hand mixer
+• Hand mixer

 Ingredients For Your Avocado Brownies With Coconut Flour

-- large avocado
+• large avocado

-- banana
+• banana

-- maple syrup
+• maple syrup

-- vanilla extract
+• vanilla extract

-- large eggs
+• large eggs

-- coconut flour
+• coconut flour

-- unsweetened cocoa powder
+• unsweetened cocoa powder

-- sea salt
+• sea salt

-- baking soda
+• baking soda

-- chocolate chips
+• chocolate chips

 How Do You Make Avocado Brownies?